 If you were injured in an accident that was caused by someone else, you might have a legal claim.

-The Las Vegas personal injury attorneys at Henness & Haight are ready to help you develop your case by gathering evidence to construct a case that may enable to get the compensation that you deserve.
+The Las Vegas personal injury attorneys at Henness & Haight are ready to help you develop your case by gathering evidence to construct a case that may enable you to get the compensation that you deserve.

-We can further discuss your claim during a free, no obligation consultation.
+We can further discuss your claim during a free, no-obligation consultation.
 Our attorneys work only on a contingency fee basis, which means you only have to pay us if we recover compensation for your claim.